Is this the view from your office?

 This Award provides learners with the skills required to support Forest School Leaders when supporting Forest School programmes.
 The course is a mixture of theory and practical skills that will be the basis of your practice when you are a Forest School assistant.
 The 7 credits earned can be transferred onto the Level 3 course if that is the progressions route you choose.

 More details of the course can be found here

-We are accredited to deliver the Level 2 Forest School Assistant and Level 3 Forest School Leader qualification by the Open College Network, West Midlands
+We are accredited to deliver the Level 2 Forest School Assistant and Level 3 Forest School Leader qualification by the Open College Network, West Midlands and also ITC First

 We are members of the Forest School Association which is the professional body and UK wide voice for Forest School, promoting best practice, cohesion and quality Forest School for all.